Jump to content

 Description

-Her research focuses on: Political anthropology, anthropology of borders, ethnicity, citizenship, migration research in Germany and migrants from the former USSR, post-socialist transformations and nationality politics in the Soviet Union, the post-Soviet space and the South Caucasus.
+Her main research interests are: Political anthropology, anthropology of borders, ethnicity, citizenship, migration research in Germany and migrants from the former USSR, post-socialist transformations and nationality politics in the Soviet Union, the post-Soviet space and the South Caucasus.

 Publications